 1656 PERSIAN EXPULSION

-Abbas II forced the Jews to either convert or be expelled.
+Shah Abbas II (1632 -1666) declaring that all Jews were unclean, forced them to either convert or be expelled.
 Many Jews accepted Islam on the outside, but continued to practice Judaism in secret similar to their brethren 150 years earlier in Spain.

 1656 March 24, ENGLAND

 After the outbreak of the English-Spanish war, Jews living in England petitioned Cromwell to be allowed to stay in England, insisting that they were Conversos, not Spaniards.
 Although Cromwell chose not to reply officially, he permitted the community to establish a Jewish Cemetery, and to have protection during prayers.
 His unwritten agreement was conditioned on there being no public Jewish worship.
 This is considered by many to mark the official end of the expulsion of the Jews from England.

 Antonio Robles, a successful Converso merchant, had his goods confiscated at the outbreak of the war with Spain.
 Robles contended that he was a Portuguese "of the Hebrew nation" and not Spanish - and therefore his property should be returned to him.
 In this landmark case the Council decided in his favor, strengthening the position of the community and opening the door for allowing Jews to live in England as Jews.